WayneKeenan/python-vrzero/README.md

 ./abbey.py
 ```

-All of the demos other than the Minecraft inspired [demos/blockworld.py](demos/blockworld.py) are ports of standard Pi3D demos to VR Zero.
+All of the demos, other than the Minecraft inspired [demos/blockworld.py](demos/blockworld.py), are ports of standard Pi3D demos to VR Zero.

 ## Abbey